 Ulrich Sielaff: Actually, I was impressed with in what rough shape the entire building was in.
 It was in stunningly bad shape actually.
 And the fact that this room was a room that we occupied was on the second floor, kind of took it away from kind of the ground floor where all the real wet and damaged stuff was.
 But I'll never forget.
 The room was a beautiful room except it looked terrible.
 It had great big windows on both sides.
 I remember that clearly and the walls were basically blackened brick and junk everywhere.
 So our first task when we got in here was to kind of clean it up as best we could and renting a large airless paint sprayer.
 And we spray painted the entire, not the floor, but the walls and the ceiling, all white with white paint.
 That was the extent of our decoration.

 David Hamel: It was interesting to hear Jim Gempeler say that the false ceiling concealed a bat rookery.
 I was never aware of anything behind the ceiling.
-I guess we were just never there at night.
+I guess we just never were there at night.

 Catherine Phan: Where exactly were you?
 You were on the second floor? [multiple speakers] [inaudible]